bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

   </div>
 {% endhighlight %}

-Now our control is part of the widget:
+Now our size control is part of the widget:

 <div class="yome-widget">
 <div id="example9" class="yome-widget-body">